xieyuheng/fidb-zero/docs/manual/01-data-table.md

   users/mimor/index.json
   ```

-  We will call `users/xieyuheng` data,
-  and call `users/xieyuheng/index.json` a _data file_.
+  We will call `users/xieyuheng/index.json` a _data file_.

-  And the name of the subdirectory relative to the root of the database
+  And the path of the subdirectory relative to the root of the database
   is viewed as the primary key of the row.

   For example:

   ```
-  xieyuheng
-  readonlylink
-  mimor
+  users/xieyuheng
+  users/readonlylink
+  users/mimor
   ```

+  We will use paths like `users/xieyuheng` to refer to _the data_,

 We talked about representing "has one" and "has many" relations
 many many times already, let's articulate it as a problem